How to Help an Ecstasy Addict

 The full name for ecstasy is 3,4-methylenedioxymethamphetamine, or MDMA.
 It is a synthetic drug that has psychoactive effects on users.
 It is produced and available in many forms.
 It is similar chemically to the hallucinogen mescaline and the stimulant methamphetamine.

 Ecstasy is a central nervous system stimulant with mild hallucinogenic effects.
 This means that it can produce a sped up effect on the body while changing the user’s perceptions.

-The substance often contains a variety of unknown additives including corn starch, detergent, amphetamines, caffeine, and/or aspirin, which leads to dosing issues and unintended and dangerous side effects in the user.
-Someone addicted to this drug will often require treatment to stop using.
-Fortunately, a number of options exist for those seeking treatment for themselves or someone they care about.
+The substance often contains a variety of unknown additives, including corn starch, detergent, amphetamines, caffeine, and/or aspirin.
+This leads to dosing issues and unintended and dangerous side effects in the user.
+Someone addicted to this drug will often require treatment to stop using it.
+Fortunately, a number of options exists for those seeking treatment for themselves or someone they care about.
 These options can include inpatient rehab, outpatient therapy, 12-step programs, and more.

 How to Approach an Addicted Loved One

-The first step to recovery is starting a conversation about treatment.
-This conversation may be an intervention, and while many people associate intervention with “ambush,” this is simply not the case.
+The first step toward recovery is starting a conversation about treatment.
+This conversation may be an intervention, and while many people associate interventions with “ambushes,” this is simply not the case.
 Interventions will ideally come from a place of love, support, and genuine concern for the individual.

-Another resource to to help you start the conversation is Community Reinforcement and Family Training (CRAFT).
-This approach teaches family members and friends of substance abusers the skills to communicate effectively and positively.
+Another resource to help you start the conversation is Community Reinforcement and Family Training (CRAFT).
+This approach teaches family members and friends of substance abuser the skills to communicate effectively and positively.

-CRAFT has demonstrated success in helping to encourage loved ones to enter a treatment program.
+CRAFT has demonstrated success in helping to encourage loved ones to enter treatment programs.
 CRAFT helps friends and family learn to:

 - Solve problems.